Healthy Holiday Nutrition Tips for the Whole Family

 Take breaks while you eat to give your brain plenty of time to signal to your body that you feel full.

-While you may not want to nix holiday desserts entirely, there are several healthier holiday dessert recipes you can choose from.
+While you may not want to nix holiday desserts entirely, you can choose from several healthier holiday dessert recipes.

-Examples include crustless pumpkin pie, coconut ice cream, peanut butter protein balls, crustless (protein-rich) peanut butter chocolate pie, and many others.
+Examples include crustless pie, coconut ice cream, peanut butter protein balls, and many others.

-Wait a while before going back for seconds or avoid second helpings entirely.
+Wait a while before returning for seconds, or avoid second helpings entirely.

 Drinking water before meals can trick your body into feeling full from fewer calories.